Consumer medicine information

 Mechanism of action.

 The most important effect resulting from parenteral administration of FSH is the development of multiple mature follicles.
 Rekovelle is a recombinant human FSH produced in a human cell line by recombinant DNA technology.
 The amino acid sequences of the two FSH subunits in Rekovelle are identical to the endogenous human FSH sequences.
 The expressing cell line can influence the characteristics of the recombinant FSH.
 Differences in glycosylation profile, sialic acid pattern and isoform profile have been documented between Rekovelle and recombinant FSH products, such as follitropin alfa and follitropin beta which are produced in Chinese hamster ovary (CHO) cell lines.
-The glycosylation of FSH in Rekovelle contains both α2,3 and α2,6-linked sialic acid (2,6-linked sialic acid is absent in CHO-derived recombinant FSH), different sugars such as N-acetylgalactosamine, carries additional linkages between carbohydrates such as bisecting N-acetylglucosamine and antennary fucose, and has a higher proportion of tetra-antennary structures and higher overall sialic acid content than CHO-derived recombinant FSH.
+The glycosylation of FSH in Rekovelle contains both α2,3 and α2,6-linked sialic acid (2,6-linked sialic acid is absent in CHO-derived recombinant FSH), different sugars such as N-acetylgalactosamine, additional linkages between carbohydrates such as bisecting N-acetylglucosamine, and a higher proportion of tetra-antennary structures and higher overall sialic acid content than CHO-derived recombinant FSH.

 Pharmacodynamic effects compared to follitropin alfa.